cwrc/CWRC-WriterBase/README.md

 * `config.cwrcRootUrl`: String.
 An absolute URL that should point to the root of the CWRC-Writer directory. <b>Required</b>.
 * `config.mode`: String.
 The mode to start the CWRC-Writer in.
 Can be either `xml` or `xmlrdf`.
 * `config.allowOverlap`: Boolean.
 Should overlapping entities be allowed initially?.
-* `config.project`: String.
-Denotes the current project.
-Not currently used.
 * `config.schemas`: Object.
 A map of schema objects that can be used in the CWRC-Writer.
 Each entry should contain the following:
   * `name`: The schema title.
   * `url`: An url that links to the actual schema (RELAX NG) file.